The Most Embarrassing Style Trend the Year You Were Born

 1949: Lampshade Dresses

 By the late '40s, fabric shortages weren't an issue like they were earlier in the decade, so decorative clothing was allowed to flourish.
 One of the best examples of this is the lampshade dress, which, according to the Library of Congress, rose to popularity at the end of the decade.
 In their November 1948 issue, Harper's Bazaar described the lampshade dress as "a brand-new silhouette," perhaps not fully recognizing that such flagrant, over-the-top ostentatiousness would quickly be looked down upon.
+And if you're ready to revamp your wardrobe, start with these 23 Things You Should Toss from Your Closet Forever.

 1950: Flying Panels